by Rick Chromey

 Unfortunately, much of contemporary churchianity is rooted to the opposite idea: people must believe before they belong.
 It’s clearly seen in our rituals, traditions, and communication.
 Churches often become cliques, clubs, and closets.
 We talk about church as time and space (“I went to church yesterday”).
 We count nickels and noses.
 We celebrate conformity and compliance.
 Send in the clones!
 If you don’t believe in Jesus in a particular way, you’re not in our family.
 Every denomination is division by doctrine.

 But in a postmodern culture, this thinking no longer plays.
-Fifty years ago, sociologist Edwin T. Hall identified four spaces for human interaction: public, social, personal, and intimate.
+Over fifty years ago, sociologist Edwin T. Hall identified four spaces for human interaction: public, social, personal, and intimate.
 The modern church concentrates largely on the latter two, but as Hall points out, all four are significant for authentic community that entices, engages, and empowers.

 Think of church community like baseball.